bbortt/Java_Chess/README.md

 }
 ```
-It just calles an instanze of Settings.java.
+It just creates an instance of Settings.java.
 This is the first GUI class where the users have to input their names and chose a maximal game time.
 No more variables or instanzes are created or saved in this class.
 Settings.java handles the start of a new game.

 <h2>Settings.java</h2>
 ```Java